 1 acre (leased from St. Louis County) but we utilize the surrounding hundreds of acres of county land.

-**WELCOME CENTER IS ONLY OPEN 10AM-3PM MID-DECEMBER THROUGH MID-MARCH**
+**WELCOME CENTER BUILDING IS OPEN DAILY 10AM-3PM MID-DECEMBER to MID-MARCH and JUNE to AUGUST**

 Activities at this tract: